CSharpM7/Alucard/smashes.md

 <br/>
 <div class="col-lg-12 text-center">
-	<h2 class="section-heading text-uppercase">Down Smash</h2>
+	<h2 class="section-heading text-uppercase">Down Smash (Summon Spirits)</h2>
 </div>
 <img class="img-fluid d-block mx-auto" src="assets\img\moveset\dsmash.png" alt="">

-A unique downsmash with two different properties.
+Based on the Tetraspirit attack from Judgement, this is a unique downsmash with two different properties.
 The first hitbox that hits grounded opponents will spike them!
 Combined with the low first active frame of this move, you can combo into aerials from this hit.
 On aerial opponents, it will send them upwards instead.
 There is also a secret spike hitbox on Alucard's hand for one frame!
+(V0.2) While playing HDR or ULT-S, you can jump cancel this move on hit!

 <div class="col-lg-12 text-center">
 	<h2 class="section-heading text-uppercase">Final Smash</h2>